GriffinPlus/dotnet-libs-logging/README.md

 ; ------------------------------------------------------------------------------
 ; Configuration of the Logging Subsystem
 ; ------------------------------------------------------------------------------
-; This file configures the logging subsystem that is encorporated in the ; application concerned.
+; This file configures the logging subsystem that is incorporated in the ; application concerned.
 Each and every executable that makes use of the logging ; subsystem has its own configuration file (extension: .logconf) that is located ; beside the application's executable.
 The configuration is structured like an